rwieruch/blog_robinwieruch_content/pages/about/index.md

 contribute: ""
 ---

 Hi, it's Robin.
-I am a german software engineer and freelance developer from Berlin.
+I am a german software engineer and freelance developer from Berlin/Germany.
 First of all, thank you for reading my blog.
 It's such a pleasure to have you here!
-Just to make sure: I am the guy on the right-hand side of the picture :)

-A couple of words about my professional life: I graduated from university with a Master of Science in Computer Science in 2014.
-At university [I discovered how empowering it can be to build applications](/what-is-an-api-javascript/) and thus built several applications in different programming languages, domains and platforms.
-Straight out of university, I worked in a full-time position as software engineer on a [large scale web application using JavaScript and Java](https://www.small-improvements.com/?ref=robinwieruch.de) to help thousands of customers to introduce a feedback culture in their companies.
-Those years gave me a lot of practical experiences in the field and I tried to convey a part of the information on my blog.
-During this journey, I found out about teaching as a fulfilling activity and therefore [self-published 2 ebooks](https://leanpub.com/u/rwieruch) and [launched a course platform](https://courses.robinwieruch.de).
-Fast forward in 2017, I decided to be self-employed, doing freelance and consultant work mostly related to web development.
-But I am always keen to learn something new, so I try to push myself every day.
-I am open for any opportunities in this field or software engineering, [so find out how to work with me](work-with-me/).
+A couple of words about my professional life: I am a German software and web developer dedicated to learning and teaching JavaScript.
+After obtaining my Master's Degree in computer science, I gained experience from the startup world where I used JavaScript intensively during both my professional life and spare time.
+For a few years, I worked closely with an exceptional team of engineers at a company in Berlin, developing large-scale JavaScript applications, which eventually led to a desire to teach others about these topics.

+During my time as a developer in Berlin, I regularly wrote articles about web development on my website.
+I received great feedback from people learning from my articles which allowed me to improve my writing and teaching style.
+Article after article, I grew my ability to teach others.
+I find it it fulfilling to see students strive by giving them clear objectives and short feedback loops.

+Currently, I am a self-employed developer helping companies in creating their MVPs, conducting workshops and code audits/reviews, and creating large-scale JavaScript applications.
+You can find more information about me, ways to support me, and how to work with me in the next sections.

 # Values and Mission